rovenr12/Image_Information_Retrival/README.md

 2. imutils
 3. h5py

+Requirement Software
+Redis - Execute it by redis-cli ping

 Step 1: Extracting features by 'index_features.py'.
 Line 25, 26 can use to choose the feautres.
 In order to use SIFT and SURF,